 We used to have those old storm doors, where we had to take the screen out so we could put the window in, and vice versa.
 I didn't want to do it too early in the season, or wait too long at the end of the season.
-But oh so many beautiful days cane after I changed them out.
-All of that changed when I found screen away doors.
+But oh so many beautiful days came after I had changed them out.
+All of that changed when I found Screen Away storm doors.

-In fact, the best storm door that I've ever purchased was a retractable screen door that stores the screen right inside the door.
+It is the best storm door that I've ever purchased - it stores the screen right inside the door.

 Having a storm door that allows for the screen to go up or down, offers so much freedom and versatility.
-I can let the cooler or warmer air in, or keep it out, any time of the year.
+I can let the cooler or warmer air in, or keep it out, any time of the year, no matter what the season is.
 I don't have to store one or the other.
-Used efficiently, it also saves us money on energy use.
+Using it also saves us money on energy use.

 If it's been too warm of a day and the night air is cooling off, I can save on running the air conditioner and pull the screen down to let the cool night air in.

-If it's getting to cold, I can push the screen back up.
-Basically, whatever the weather, I can easily adjust the screen and window to be more accommodating to our energy savings, and benefit to our comfort.
+If it's getting too cold, I can push the screen back up.
+Basically, whatever the weather, I can easily adjust the screen and window to be more accommodating to our comfort, which saves energy.

 The model that we own is by Larson.
 We purchased ones that have a lever that supports the window when it is in the up position; when the screen is rolled all the way up.
 The screen isn't visible when it is rolled up.